rspamd/rspamd/doc/markdown/architecture/protocol.md

 * `urls` - a list of urls found in a message (only hostnames)
 * `emails` - a list of emails found in a message
 * `message-id` - ID of message (useful for logging)
-* `messages` - array of optional messages added by rspamd filters (such as `SPF`)
+* `messages` - array of optional messages added by Rspamd filters (such as `SPF`)

-## rspamd JSON control block
+## Rspamd JSON control block

-Since rspamd version 0.9 it is also possible to pass additional data by prepending a JSON control block to a message.
-So you can use either headers or a JSON block to pass data from the MTA to rspamd.
+Since Rspamd version 0.9 it is also possible to pass additional data by prepending a JSON control block to a message.
+So you can use either headers or a JSON block to pass data from the MTA to Rspamd.

-To use a JSON control block, you need to pass an extra header called `Message-Length` to rspamd.
+To use a JSON control block, you need to pass an extra header called `Message-Length` to Rspamd.
 This header should be equal to the size of the message **excluding** the JSON control block.
-Therefore, the size of the control block is equal to `Content-Length - Message-Length`. rspamd assumes that a message starts immediately after the control block (with no extra CRLF).
+Therefore, the size of the control block is equal to `Content-Length - Message-Length`.
+Rspamd assumes that a message starts immediately after the control block (with no extra CRLF).
 This method is equally compatible with streaming transfer, however even if you are not specifying `Content-Length` you are still required to specify `Message-Length`.

 Here is an example of a JSON control block: